-Given a plethora of television shows and films about zombies, what is a Jungian to see but a collective fantasy.
-Carl Jung showed that what cannot be worked through at the conscious level is often worked through at the unconscious level, in symbolic fantasy (CW 5, para 4-45).
-Encountering that for which there is yet no fantasy, we confront the limits of sense.
+What cannot be worked through at the conscious level is often worked through at the unconscious level, in dreams and fantasy. cf. Carl Jung (CW 5, para 4-45).
+When encountering that which we cannot dream, we confront the limits of sense.

-For the collective social body, film and art are an unconscious attempt to work through collective transformation at the limits of reason and sense.
-In the case of zombie movies and the growing zombie apocalypse movement, we may be seeing an attempt to dream ‘apocalyptic’ change.
+Film and art may present an unconscious attempts to work through collective transformation at the limits of reason and sense.
+In zombie movies and the growing zombie apocalypse movement, we may be seeing an attempt to dream ‘apocalyptic’ change.

 “Language is the register of tradition, the record of racial conquest , the deposit of all the gains made by the genius of individual.
-The social “copy-system” thus established reflects the judgmental processes of the race, and in turn becomes the training school of the judgment of new generations” (Jodl, cited in Jung, para 15).
+The social ‘copy-system’ thus established reflects the judgmental processes of the race, and in turn becomes the training school of the judgment of new generations” (Jodl, cited in Jung CW 5, para 15).

 “It is this mighty power, not by being a positive which turns away from the negative, as when we say of anything it is nothing or it is false, and, being then done with it, pass off to something else: on the contrary, mind is this power only by looking the negative in the face, and dwelling with it.”
 (Hegel, para 32)

 The collective ability to dream, imagine and symbolize ‘negative space’– the space where innermost Self (Atman) once was– is of primary importance in the reclamation of the Self.
 The emergence of zombie films indicates that there may be a critical mass of individuals who are opening to life beyond banal objectification, individuals capable of dreaming the undead, of bringing the shadow into light.